RafaelGoulartB/duolingo-drag-and-drop/README.md

    </a>
 </p>

 > Duolingo Drag-and-drop feature made with React Native.
+Made using this [video](https://www.youtube.com/watch?v=tHWGKdpj1rs).

 <div align="center">
   <sub>The Duolingo app project.
 Built with ❤︎ by